This chapter gives guidelines for debugging applications in the Sun GlassFish Enterprise Server. It includes the following sections:

 For details, see the JProbe documentation.

-Select the Enterprise Server component and the JVM Settings tab.
+In the developer profile, select the Enterprise Server component and the JVM Settings tab.
+In the cluster profile, select the JVM Settings component under the relevant configuration.
 Then select the Profiler tab.

 Edit the following fields before selecting Save and restarting the server: